Habitat’s Home Repair Program

 The home repair process typically 3 months.

-Your Home Repair Application will be reviewed by volunteers on our Family Services Committee.
+Your Home Repair Application will be reviewed by volunteers on our Homeowner Services Committee.
 Pending approval by this committee, the Programs Manager will contact with the decision of the committee.

 If your Home Repair or Rehab Application is approved by the Board of Directors, Habitat staff will contact the Homeowner.
 At this time, the homeowner is invited to begin your partnership with Habitat for Humanity and to develop a plan to complete the required sweat equity hours.

-If your Home Repair or Rehab Application is not approved, Habitat will contact you and schedule a meeting of explanation and suggest how to keep your application active with HFHSWC on future projects.
+If your Home Repair or Rehab Application is not approved, Habitat will contact you and schedule a meeting of explanation and suggest how to keep your application active for future projects.

 Please contact us with any questions.